shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 # Executive Summary{-}

 ## Stock{-}
 This assessment reports the status of vermilion rockfish (_Sebastes miniatus_) off Washington state using data through 2020.
 Vermilion rockfish are found in California and Orgon waters, but those are treated separately in other stock assessments.
 The core range of vermilion rockfish are outside of Washington waters and in Califoria; this assessment thus considers a very small population under different mangement considerations and exploitation histories than vermilion rockfish stocks in either California or Oregon.
 There is substantial biogeographic separation in the populations off Oregon and Washington, thus justifying separation of those populations into different management units and stock assessments.
+Vermilion in Canadain waters are also rare and not included in this assessment.

 ## Landings{-}
-Vermilion rockfish are historically caught both commercially and recreationally mainly by hook and line gear (Figure \ref{fig:es-catch}).
-Commercial catches ramped up in the late 1960s with decreasing catches since the mid-1980s.
-Recreational catches started to increase from the 1980s, fluctuating over time, with high catches over the last several years (Table \ref{tab:removalsES}).
+Vermilion rockfish are mainly caught in recreational fisheries by hook and line gear (Figure \ref{fig:es-catch}).
+Recreational catches are generally low, but in relative terms increased in mid-1980s and have fluctuated since to a peak catches in 2019 (Table \ref{tab:removalsES}).
+Vermilion are not targets in the Washington recreational fishery and are considered rare.

 \clearpage